Basek87/Organizer/README.md

 Is possible to change username in import.sql file.
 Database properties are in hibernate.properties file here you can change database password, name etc.
-Database is set to "create" - A new database is created when the application is started old data are deleted.
+Database is set to "create" - A new database is created when the application is started.